jashmenn/poolparty-examples/hadoop/README.markdown

 1. **You have Amazon EC2 java tools installed**.
 See [EC2: Getting Started with the Command Line Tools](http://docs.amazonwebservices.com/AWSEC2/latest/GettingStartedGuide/index.html?StartCLI.html)
 1. **You have the proper EC2 environment variables setup**.
 See [Setting up EC2](http://auser.github.com/poolparty/amazon_ec2_setup.html) on the PoolParty website.
 For instance, a typical PoolParty install would have these variables in `$HOME/.ec2/keys_and_secrets.sh`.
 1. **You have PoolParty installed from source**.
 In theory, you should be able to install the gem.
 However, _today_  you should probably install from source.
 Make sure you have `git://github.com/auser/poolparty.git` checked out and then follow the "Installing" directions on [the PoolParty wiki](http://wiki.github.com/auser/poolparty/installing).
 You only need to complete the two sections **Dependencies required to build gem locally** and **Instructions** .
-This will install all the development dependency gems and then make sure you have all of the submodules.
+This will install all the development dependency gems and then make sure you have all of the submodules. **NOTE** PoolParty deploys ruby gem versions based on the versions on your *local* machine.
+So make sure you have the most recent versions of the required gems installed locally.
 1. **You have the [jashmenn/poolparty-examples](http://github.com/jashmenn/poolparty-examples/tree/master) repository**. `git checkout git://github.com/jashmenn/poolparty-examples.git /path/to/poolparty-examples`
 1. **You have the [jashmenn/poolparty-extensions](http://github.com/jashmenn/poolparty-extensions/tree/master) repository**.
 Note that this directory must be a *sibling* directory to the `poolparty-examples` directory. `git clone git://github.com/jashmenn/poolparty-extensions.git /path/to/poolparty-extensions`